pragesh/dns-chord/README.md

-# Implementing and evaluating DNS using Chord in DistAlgo
+# Implementing and evaluating DNS using Chord in DistAlgo and Java
 <https://sites.google.com/a/stonybrook.edu/sbcs535/projects/dns-chord-distalgo>
 ## Requirements
 Please run below commands to install below libraries before running this code: